cbarrick/Tetris.js/REPORT.md

 2. Animation: 20 points - It animates, Tetris style.
 Simple, but again it's Tetris.
 3. Interaction between objects: 20 points - "Edge detection" happens between game blocks, lines get cleared, and its very interactive from a player standpoint.
 4. Keeping score: 10 points - The socring is outlined above.
 5. Complexity: 20 points - 2000+ lines of code. *Very* polished.
 I created an underlying classical oop system on top of Javascript's prototype system.
-All objects are also event emitters and the code is engineered with an MVC + Events pattern, a lot like the Backbone.js library used throughout the web industry.
+All objects are also event emitters and the code is engineered with an MVC + Events pattern, a lot like the Backbone.js library.
+It supports a lot of complex Tetris features including wall-kicks, T-spins, Tetrimino holding, and the ghost piece.
+Plus a lot of overall HTML5 and CSS3 polish.
 6. Documentation: - 15 points.
 The API is fully documented, and I generated annotated source code docs.
 Very professional.
 7. Demo: - 5 points. http://cbarrick.github.io/Tetris.js/